-PowerTIG 325EXT PARAMETERS PURPOSE 1.
+POWERTIG 255EXT PARAMETERS PURPOSE 1.
 Water Cooler Receptacle IEC 60320-1 "C-14" This connection supplies power to the Everlast PowerCool 300 water cooler.
-This is a 220 VAC 1 phase outlet .
+This is a 110/220 VAC 1 phase outlet.
 Do not use this connection to power any other device.
 4 amp max.
+The cooler plug will only provide 110V power when used on 110V service.
+When used with 220V service, the cooler will automatically provide 220V.
+For this type of service, consider using only a dual voltage capable water cooler from Everlast which is designed to be used with the Welder.
 2. HF Ground Bolt N/A HF energy can be devastating to surrounding electronic equipment.
 If the operating environment includes electronic equipment, this bolt can serve as a direct path to a grounded metal rod that is isolated from the main electrical circuit to help bleed off excess HF circuit.
 All metal parts inside the building should be grounded as well, including pipes, tables, and even metal siding.
 HF energy has been known to bleed back into the power grid and disrupt electronic devices further down the grid.
 If point gap becomes out of adjustment, more HF energy may build up, or even jump across circuitry within the welder.
 It is highly recommended that a small, separate ground wire be attached at this point while in use.
-3. Gas Input Connection 1/4-5/16" This is the point where the shielding gas from the regulator connects.
-The unit is supplied with tubing and 5/8 male CGA connector which connect this fitting to the regulator.
-The 5/8" CGA design allows easy connection of the welder to almost any regulator or setup found in North America and many other countries.
-Use a wrench to hold this connection while tightening to prevent twisting of the fitting and damage to the welder.
+3. Gas Input Connection 1/4-5/16" This is where the shielding gas from the regulator connects.
+The 5/8" CGA fitting is a standard fitting used in the US for inert shielding gas.
 If you suspect leaking, test the connection with a solution of mild soapy water.
 If bubbles are seen, retighten.
-If bubbles are seen coming from the tubing, recrimp tubing with a pair of pliers or add a hose clamp if the leak does not stop.
-4. Power Cord 220/240 V 1 phase.
-OR 480V 3 phase (optional) The PowerTIG 325 EXT 240V version can used with single phase 220/240 V power, including good quality 208 V power.
-The PowerTIG 325EXT 480V version can only be used with 480V three phase power.
-The wiring for the 325 EXT (both versions) contains 4 separate wires (both versions).
-Everlast uses the standard wire color codes for welders.
-Standard welder wire colors are L-1 black (hot), L-2 white (hot), and green (ground) for single phase operation(220/240V version only).
-Standard wire colors for three phase are L-1 black (hot), L-2 white, L-3 red (hot) and green (ground) (240V and 480V versions).
-Do not attempt to use all 4 wires for single phase 220/240V connection by matching wire colors for single phase input to a stove or dryer receptacle.
-NOTE: In many home circuits, red and black are the power wires.
-But with the standard single phase welder wire colors, white and black are hot wires.
-Green is always the ground in both circuits.
-There is NO neutral in a standard welder single phase circuit.
-The suggested single phase plug for the PowerTIG 325 EXT (240V model operating in single phase only) is the NEMA 6-50, which is the standard welder plug used on single phase 240V welders.
-See wiring diagram for more details on wiring this plug.
+4. Power Cord 110/220 V 1 phase (120V/240V) The PowerTIG 255 EXT operates on 110V/220V power(±10%).
+The unit uses a NEMA 6-50 plug for 220V power.
+This is a standard plug designated for welder use.
+NOTE: There is NO neutral in a standard 220V welder circuit.
+A welder circuit will only use three wires (two hot 110V power legs and one ground).
+The unit is also capable of operating on 110V input with a reduced amperage output of 120A and a step down adapter is supplied which adapts the unit for use with 110V automatically.
+No further switching or rewiring is needed.
+Keep in mind when operating on 110V the unit will only be capable of supplying 110V to the water cooler outlet.
+When considering a purchase of a water cooler, be sure to order the dual voltage version so that cooler operation can be maintained with even 110V operation.
 Always consult a licensed electrician who is aware of local codes before attempting any wiring of the welder or of the power circuits.
-Everlast is not responsible for any miswiring or damage caused to the unit by mis-wiring the welder.
-If additional help is needed, contact Everlast.
-WARNING: DO NOT CONNECT THE 240V MODEL WELDER TO 460/480 V 1 OR 3 PHASE POWER!
-SEVERE DAMAGE WILL RESULT TO THE WELDER!
-CONSULT THE SIDE PANEL ON THE WELDER WITH SPECIFICATIONS IF IN DOUBT.
-THE SIDE OR BACK PANEL (LOCATION VARIES) SPECIFIES THE CORRECT VOLTAGE/PHASE AS WELL AS SPECIFIC AMP REQUIREMENTS.
-5. 3-Pole Power Switch On/Off The breaker switch contains 3 poles for power.
+Everlast is not responsible for any miswiring or damage caused to the unit by incorrectly wiring the welder or related damage resulting from use with a water cooler not labeled for dual voltage use.
+5. 2-Pole Power Switch On/Off The breaker switch contains 32 poles for power.
 It serves as the On/Off switch for the welder.
 Always turn the welder on and off by the switch first before using any disconnect.
 In single phase, only two poles are active.
-The remaining pole is inactive until it is connected to 3 phase power (240 1 and 3 phase unit only).